Adittt17/sentiment_analysis_indonlu/README.md

-# 🇮🇩 IndoBERT Sentiment Classification App
+# 🇮🇩 IndoBERT Sentiment Classifier

-A simple and interactive Streamlit web app to classify Indonesian text sentiment (positive, negative, or neutral) using IndoBERT, a pre-trained BERT model fine-tuned for sentiment analysis.

-✨ Demo

-Classify your Indonesian sentence with one click!
-Paste your text and get a sentiment prediction with confidence score.
+An accurate and efficient sentiment classification system for Indonesian text, powered by IndoBERT.
+This project demonstrates how a fine-tuned transformer model can effectively classify sentiment in real-world Indonesian documents.

-🧠 Model
+🧠 Model Highlights

+- Based on indobenchmark/indobert-base-p1 — a pre-trained BERT model for the Indonesian language
+- Fine-tuned on document-level sentiment dataset
-This app uses indobenchmark/indobert-base-p1 fine-tuned for document-level sentiment classification with 3 sentiment classes:
+- Supports 3 sentiment classes:
   - Negative
   - Neutral
   - Positive

-🏗️ Built With
+- Achieves strong performance on test data with high precision and recall

-- Streamlit – for web UI
+- Inference-ready and optimized for deployment

+📌 Use Case

+This model is designed for Indonesian-language applications such as:

+- Social media monitoring
+- Customer feedback analysis
+- Product review classification
+- Public opinion mining

+🔍 Example

+Input:

+> "Merasa kagum dengan toko ini tapi berubah menjadi kecewa setelah transaksi"

+Output:

+🧠 Prediction: negative (93.2%)

+⚙️ Tech Stack

-- PyTorch – for deep learning
+- PyTorch — deep learning framework
-- HuggingFace Transformers – for IndoBERT
+- HuggingFace Transformers — for loading and managing the IndoBERT model
-- Git LFS – to store the model (>500MB)
+- Git LFS — to store large model weights (>500MB)

-📝 Example Usage

-Try inputting:

-> "Saya sangat senang dengan pelayanan toko ini!"

-The model will output:

-🧠 Prediksi: positive (96.75%)
+- Streamlit — for quick demo deployment (optional)

 📁 Model File

-Make sure the model file is placed in the model/ directory:
+Make sure the trained model is stored in the following path:

 - model/best_model.pt

-⚠️ Note: This file is tracked using Git LFS.
+⚠️ Note: The model file is tracked using Git LFS due to its size.

+🧪 Training

+The model was trained using a custom implementation of the DocumentSentimentDataset and DocumentSentimentDataLoader from IndoNLU.
+Training utilized:

+- Adam optimizer
+- Custom metrics calculation
+- GPU acceleration (CUDA)
+- Validation-based evaluation per epoch

-💡 Acknowledgements
+📚 Acknowledgements

-- IndoNLU Benchmark – for Indonesian NLP resources
+- IndoNLU — for Indonesian NLP datasets and benchmarks
-- HuggingFace Transformers – model loading
+- HuggingFace — for providing model architectures and tokenizer support
-- Streamlit – for UI
+- Adityo Pangestu — for training, optimizing, and deploying the model

 📬 Contact

-Built by Adityo Pangestu · adityopangestu01@gmail.com
+Created by Adityo Pangestu · adityopangestu01@gmail.com

-Feel free to fork this project and enhance it for multi-label classification, topic analysis, or emotion detection!
+Feel free to contribute or extend this project for other NLP tasks such as topic modeling, emotion detection, or intent classification.